Mamnun Hasan Emon: Career

 In 2013, with Bangla Vision, he performed in a dramatic thriller in Qatar titled Valentine, appearing alongside Sarika and Shahnur.
 It was directed by M-SIB.
 M-SIB showed the pair of Emon and Sarika together for the first time on TV screens.

 Personal life

-Emon is married to Aysha Islam since 15 February 2009.
+Emon married Aysha Islam on 15 February 2009.
 The couple have two sons, Samin and Shayan.
+Mamunun Hasan Emon also collaborated with his wife on a TVC project, marking her debut in acting.
+This collaboration highlights their professional partnership and showcases their on-screen chemistry.
+The project has garnered attention for introducing Emon's wife to the entertainment industry.